callmebyneon/callmebyneon.github.io/contents/2022-11-16/typescript-note.md

 # Let's start TypeScript

-> _I wrote in the hope that I can find the answer to the confusing situation while writing the TypeScript code._
+> _I wrote in the hope that I can find the answer to the confusing situation while writing the TypeScript code with [this course](https://nomadcoders.co/typescript-for-beginners)._

 - TypeScript Playground:
 	- https://www.typescriptlang.org/play